-A great, classic Chicken Stir Fry recipe, loaded with veggies.
-Otherwise known as Chop Suey, this truly is like what you get at (good) Chinese restaurants.
-Plus, learn how to tenderise chicken the Chinese restaurant way!
+A great, classic Chop Suey recipe loaded with veggies!
+Learn the secret for how to make a sauce for this Chicken Stir Fry just like you get at the best Chinese restaurants.
+Plus, the secret for how to tenderise chicken the Chinese restaurant way!

-So today, we’re using Chinese cooking wine to make this classic Chicken Stir Fry, otherwise known as Chop Suey.
-Chop Suey is just a stir fry, a slightly westernised version of a classic, basic Chinese stir fry.
-Because of this, there really aren’t hard and fast rules about what goes in it, but the general characteristic is that the sauce is a fairly light brown colour, there is plenty of it and it’s pretty thick so it clings to your rice or noodles.
+Chop Suey is just a slightly westernised version of a classic, basic Chinese stir fry.
+Because of this, there really aren’t hard and fast rules about what goes in it, but the general characteristic is that the sauce is a fairly light brown colour, there is plenty of it (and you know I love my sauce!!) and it’s pretty thick so it clings to your rice or noodles.

-Everyone who tries velveting their own chicken for the first time is amazed.
-“It’s just like the stir fries at Golden Century Chinese Restaurant!!”, they exclaim.
+“It’s just like the stir fries at Golden Century Chinese Restaurant!!”, first timers exclaim.
 Or Golden Palace or Golden Pearl or Golden Wheel or Golden Unicorn or Golden Dragon.

 Ahh, Chinese restaurant names, they provide much amusement.
 But that’s a story for another time. – Nagi x